andyterwilliger/Warhandler-Frontend/README.md

 WarHandler

+Warhammer 40K is a tabletop miniatures game by Games Workshop, and it is one of the most popular army scale tabletop games in the world.
-A data resource app for WarHammer 40k.
-Our app is designed to show players the different units and their values.
+Our mission was to design a more comprehensive, user-friendly data resource app for players to use.
+Our app is designed to show players the different units and their abilities.
 Check out our index of units or use the link to create your own unit.